 The Joint Research Centre (JRC) may participate as a member of the consortium selected for funding.
 Proposals should consider the involvement of the European Commission's JRC regarding its experience in this field and with respect to the value it could bring in providing an effective interface between research activities and pre-normative science as well as strategies and frameworks that address regulatory requirements.
 In that respect, the JRC will consider collaborating with any successful proposal and this collaboration, when relevant, should be established after the proposal's approval.

-Applicants envisaging to include clinical studies should provide details of their clinical studies in the dedicated annex using the template provided in the submission system.
-See definition of clinical studies in the introduction to this work programme part.
+Applicants envisaging to include clinical studies216 should provide details of their clinical studies in the dedicated annex using the template provided in the submission system.